-Unfortunately, many homeless youth find themselves engaging in illicit activities in order to survive.
-Moreover, because a good many homeless youth labor under drug abuse and addiction issues, the need for funds is magnified.
+Unfortunately, much homeless youth find themselves engaging in illicit activities in order to survive.
+Moreover, because a good many homeless youth labors under drug abuse and addiction issues, the need for funds is magnified.

 Examples of the types of illicit activities homeless youth turn to include: